agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 publications.

 Once access to full text is secured, another crucial step is to transform them into a usable database.
-While Web of Science citations are already delivered in a relatively structured form, full texts require substantial processing.
+While WoS citations are already delivered in a relatively structured form, full texts require substantial processing.
 In most cases, data are not given but result from a process that involves cleaning, categorizing, and selectively removing or reformatting information from raw sources in order to produce a dataset suitable for computational analysis.
-This challenge is particularly true in the history of economics, where the primary sources are the texts themselves---often unstructured and interspersed with various layers of metadata, such as section headings, footnotes, bibliographic references, or editorial annotations.
+This challenge is particularly true in the history of economics, where the primary sources are the texts themselves---often unstructured and interspersed with various layers of textual content, such as section headings, footnotes, bibliographic references, or editorial annotations.
 This requires making important choices well before the actual stage of analysis.

-Our first choice was to restrict the analysis to English-language articles, since cross-language comparisons involve additional challenges, which would go far beyond the scope of this article.[^6] We also restrain our analysis to research articles and filter out book reviews, comments, editorial reports or obituaries.[^7] While such materials can illuminate how rationality was debated, they are not primary sites for articulating new ideas within the discipline.
+Our first choice was to restrict the analysis to English-language articles, since cross-language comparisons involve additional challenges, which would go far beyond the scope of this article.[^5] We also restrain our analysis to research articles and filter out book reviews, comments, editorial reports or obituaries.[^6] While such materials can illuminate how rationality was debated, they are not primary sites for articulating new ideas within the discipline.
 Moreover, textual data are by nature voluminous, and filtering improves